 NumPy is a widely used Python scientific computing package.
 It simplifies linear algebra, matrix computations, and speeds up data analysis.
 Knowing NumPy is a prerequisite for other Python packages like pandas or Scikit-Learn.

 This article should serve as the ultimate NumPy reference.
 The cheat sheets are diverse and range from one page to multiple pages.
 They also involve cross-language comparison cheat sheets.
-Some resources would be a great beginner’s reference.
-The others are involved and require high-level expertise.
+While some resources are great beginner’s references, others are involved and require high-level expertise.

 This is a useful resource for the NumPy basics.
 It provides a summary of creating arrays and some basic operations.
 It is minimalistic, with a good overview of many basic functions.
 The sheet is divided into sections with headers for easier orientation.
 On the left-hand side of the sheet, the NumPy import convention is mentioned

 import numpy as np.
 A one-line explanation follows each function.
 The biggest advantage of this list is good readability.
 This enables a quick search for the right function.

 - Pros: Lightweight, basics, minimalistic, readable